How long is the wait for a first appointment at GIDS?

 Here are some things that can affect waiting times:

-- The length of time we see each young person will vary in length, depending on individual circumstances, and can also involve work with other teams local to the young person.
+- The length of time we see each young person during their time in GIDS will vary in length, depending on individual circumstances, and can also involve work with other teams local to the young person.

-- The number of people not attending appointments, or cancelling at short notice.
-This can have a big impact on the waiting list and the number of appointments we can offer.
+- The number of people not attending appointments, or cancelling at short notice has a big impact on the waiting list and the number of appointments we can offer.

 - When we refer young people from GIDS to an adult gender service, it is not easy to say when they will be offered an appointment, and so when their care will be fully transferred.

-Because these factors can be hard to predict, the waiting time we quote when people enquire may unfortunately increase over time as well as go down.
+Because these factors can be hard to predict, the waiting times we give may unfortunately increase over time as well as go down.